 Social interactions also make it more likely that people will take breaks to give them a quick mental reboot.
 Whether that means going and getting a drink or just getting up to walk around, people are much more likely to do that in an office.
 When working at home, people tend to get lost in work.
-Any interruptions that they have are due to their personal life, and that is not going to be a relaxing break or help them reset their mind for the next task.
+Any interruptions they have are due to their personal life, which is not going to be a relaxing break or help them reset their mind for the next task.

 Office buildings have typically had large areas for social interactions, like the cafeteria or meeting rooms.
-These social interaction areas have been productive both for giving people a mental break, or when they talk about work, they could be inspired by the change.
+These social interaction areas have been productive both for giving people a mental break or when they talk about work, they could be inspired by the change.
 Employees are also more likely to speak freely in these spaces, boosting their productivity or finding new solutions to current issues.

 The Best Place to Learn the Ropes

 One thing that cannot be replaced by working remotely full time is the training that occurs in the office.
 This is particularly true for new employees who are not accustomed to working in an office.
-It is the best place to nurture their understanding of their role in the company, fit into the team and learn how to navigate the company’s processes and procedures.
+It is the best place to nurture their understanding of their role in the company, fit into the team and learn how to navigate its processes and procedures.
 That experience really cannot be replaced in a remote environment.

 All new employees need a chance to understand the company’s culture.
 This requires that staff be available to help with the training and mentoring.
 It is much better to have multiple people available to help a new employee – in person – and not just from a screen.
 Over time everyone will get a better understanding of the new employee’s abilities as well.
-It is much easier to help new employees feel like a part of the team and think of them as members of the team with in-person interaction.
+It is much easier to help new employees feel like a part of the team and think of them as team members with in-person interaction.